Ship real data apps with AI —

 — building in the open at traqqit.com · datahoundtech.com

-- ✓ All 6 modules — idea & data vetting → ship in public
+- ✓ A from-zero setup + all 7 modules — idea & data vetting → ship → measure

 - ✓ The exact deploy pattern the whole fleet runs on